-9.3.2 Dean of Students departments and student organizations are permitted one (1) 10 second slide at a time, which will play for a minimum of three days and a maximum of 21 days.
+9.3.2 Student Affairs' departments and student organizations are permitted one (1) 10-second slide at a time, which will play for a minimum of three days and a maximum of 21 days.
 It is the responsibility of each area director to determine which slide to have posted.
 All signs must be submitted by a representative of the specific department, or officer of the student organization.
-Student organizations in need of help creating digital signs are encouraged to use the free services of the ACE Design Team.
+Student Organizations in need of help creating digital signage are encouraged to use the free services of Dores Design team.

-9.3.3 Please submit your digital signs by email to email@example.com one week prior to your requested ‘start’ date.
+9.3.3 Please submit your digital signs by email to firstname.lastname@example.org one week prior to your requested ‘start’ date.
 All files should be in widescreen format, saved as a .jpg or .png file type.
 This is an aspect ratio of 16:9 or 1920 x 1080.
-Include your run dates in the file name or on the email.
+Include your run dates in the file name or in the email.

 9.3.4 Other campus departments may request to post a sign by submitting it in the same format to the email address above.
-Please note that priority is given to student organizations and DOS departments.
+Please note that priority is given to student organizations and SA departments.
 Signs from other departments will be accepted as space on the queue allows.

-9.3.5 All requests for exceptions to the policies above should be directed to an Assistant Director of Student Centers.
+9.3.5 All requests for exceptions to the policies above should be directed to an Associate Director of Student Centers.

 10.1 Event Parking

 Parking is available on campus for events.
 In most cases charges will apply.
 The fees associated with parking will depend on the location and time of the event as well as the number of parking spaces requested.
 For more information on event parking please contact your event manager.
 Please note that reserved parking is not guaranteed Monday – Friday before 6:00 PM.